moaible/swift-cli-boilerplate/README.md

 ## How to use

+1. Use this template
-1. open Gitpod link
+2. open Gitpod link
-2. Please 'make rename-project' command
+3. Please 'make rename-project' command
     - $ make name=SomeProject rename-project
-3. updated git ✅
+4. updated git ✅